Rape statistics: Pakistan

 Rape in Pakistan has been notable, and in recent times have continued to spike.
 In one case, a teenage girl was burnt alive, as she resisted the rape.

 In another notable case a woman was raped on the orders of a village council, which functions as a lower-level judiciary.
 In 2002, 30-year-old Mukhtaran Bibi was gang-raped on the orders of the village council as an "honor rape" after allegations that her 12-year-old brother had had sexual relations with a woman from a higher caste.
 Although custom would expect her to commit suicide after being raped, Mukhtaran spoke up, and pursued the case, which was picked up by both domestic and international media.
 On 1 September 2002, an anti-terrorism court sentenced six men (including the four rapists) to death for rape.
 In 2005, the Lahore High Court cited "insufficient evidence" and acquitted 5 of the 6 convicted, and commuted the punishment for the sixth man to a life sentence.
 Mukhtaran and the government appealed this decision, and the Supreme Court suspended the acquittal and held appeal hearings.
 In 2011, the Supreme Court too acquitted the accused.

 In 2015, a massive child molesting crime in Pakistani history was discovered.
 About 280 were raped and filmed.
 Some of these rapists used these video clips to blackmail the parents of those children.
 Most of victims were below 14 years old.
-Malik Ahmed Saeed Khan, a member of Provincial Assembly (MPA) of Punjab, also a member of the ruling party, Pakistan Muslim League, was accused for his involvement in this series of crimes, including selling rape video clips (around 400 clips) to the international market.
+Malik Ahmed Saeed Khan, a member of Provincial Assembly (MPA) of Punjab, also a member of the ruling party, Pakistan Muslim League-Nawaz, was accused for his involvement in this series of crimes, including selling rape video clips (around 400 clips) to the international market.

 Papua New Guinea

 Papua New Guinea has a very high rate of sexual violence, which has been attributed to the interaction between a very male-dominated culture and a culture which is also very accepting of violence in day-to-day life.
 Marital rape was criminalized in 2003.
 According to a 1993 survey by the PNG Institute of Medical Research, an estimated 55% of Papua New Guinean women have experienced rape.

 The United Nations Multi-country Study on Men and Violence found that 62% of men from Bougainville Island had raped a woman and 7.6% had raped a man.
 14% had participated in gang rape.
 7% said they had been raped by another man.

 Non-partner rape was more commonly perpetrated than partner rape.
 69.3% of the men who reported rape had raped more than once.
 15.5% had raped four or more women or girls.
 71% reported their motivation behind rape being sexual entitlement, 63% said they raped for entertainment, and 50% said they raped out of anger or to punish a woman.
 52.2% had been jailed for their crime.
 Out of the nine areas surveyed, this was the highest rate of imprisonment.